2025 Oregon Legislative Session:

 • HB 3081: (SUPPORT) One-stop shop for energy rebates 2.0: There’s never been more financial help for Oregonians to upgrade their homes and buildings for better health, lower costs, less pollution, and higher resilience, yet finding and applying for all the incentives can be a challenge.
 This bill will build on the success of Oregon’s new tool to find and combine incentives for homeowners, landlords, contractors and more.

-• HB 3546: (SUPPORT) The POWER Act protects ratepayers from paying more than their share of electricity load growth due to data centers, cryptocurrency shops, and other energy large users.
+• HB 3546: (SUPPORT) The POWER Act protects ratepayers from paying more than their share of electricity load growth due to data centers, cryptocurrency shops, and other large energy users.

 Fully fund climate budget: